112-Year-Old Veteran: “I May Give Out, But Never Give Up”

 Our armed forces veterans leave their family and many times everything that they own to risk their life for their country.
 It’s one of the most selfless things men and women do everyday.
 Now, the oldest living veteran in the United States is being honored for that duty.

 If you remember, Overton had a caretaker with him, but when his caretaker started experience aging issues of her own, his family feared he would need to move to an assisted living facility.

 That would be a “death sentence,” according to his third cousin, Volma Overton Jr because that house is what he lives for and what he loves.

-Richard is now in need of 24-hour home care that the Department of Veterans Affairs doesn’t provide.
+Richard was in need of 24-hour home care that the Department of Veterans Affairs didn’t provide.
 So his family started a GoFundMe campaign late last month to cover the cost of in-home care, which is being provided by Senior Helpers.

 “Though my cousin is still sharp as a tack at 110-years-old, it’s been getting harder and harder for him to care for himself,” Volma said in a statement.
 “It eases my mind to know he will have 24/7 care while living in the home he built for himself over 70 years ago.”

 Overton, who was born May 11th in Bastrop County in 1906, served in the Pacific Theater from 1942 to 1945 during World War II, as part of the all-black 1887th Engineer Aviation Battalion.
 After the war, he returned to Austin, and he has lived in the same home ever since.
-He started selling furniture in Austin, TX after discharge, and later worked in the state Treasurer’s Office.
+He started selling furniture in Austin, TX after his discharge and later worked in the state Treasurer’s Office.

 Back in 2015, at 109-years-old, Richard revealed his secret to staying active and remaining in good health: Whiskey and cigars.